Speakers

 Abstract

 One of the important problems in many branches of science and industry, e.g., pandemic, ecology, biology, engineering, finance, social science, is the specification of the stochastic process governing the behaviour of an underlying quantity.
-We here use the term it underlying quantity to describe any interested object whose value is known at present but is liable to change in the future.
+We here use the term underlying quantity to describe any interested object whose value is known at present but is liable to change in the future.
 In this talk we will explain how the ordinary differential equations (ODEs) are not enough to model the underlying stochastic quantity and why stochastic differential equations (SDEs) appear naturally.
 Several well-known SDE models will be presented including the Nobel prize winning model in finance, stochastic SIS epidemic model, stochastic Lotka-Volterra model in population dynamics.
 We will then explain how SDE models differ significantly from ODE models and reveal the crucial role of noise.
 We will see the use of SDE models depend on the estimation of system parameters.
 In the case when the model has only a few parameters, we show how they can be estimated by the classical statistical methods, e.g., the least-square one; while when there are lots of parameters, we will show how the deep learning plays its crucial role.

 Sharidan Shafie